The-Dev-Cave/DiscordSwapBot/README.md

 # DiscordSwapBot
-A discord bot for creating posts for selling, buying, and trading.
+A discord bot for creating posts for Buying & Selling.